 "They are strong at centre and strong at outside-half, so it's up to the coaches where they want me to play.
 We will have to wait and see."

-It is understood that Henson had also held talks with his former region the Ospreys, although the Swansea-based side maintained that any discussions would only be held as "
+It is understood that Henson had also held talks with his former region the Ospreys, although the Swansea-based side maintained that any discussions would only be held as "a courtesy".

 "There's been huge rivalry between the Blues and the Ospreys over the years, and I've been part of that, so to leave and join the Blues is a bit strange," Henson said.